skillingt/presentations/README.md

 # presentations
-Presentations delivered to Northeastern University IEEE students from Fall 2013 to Fall 2016
+Presentations delivered, generally biweekly, to Northeastern University IEEE students from Fall 2016

+Slides were developed using Google Drive and saved as PDF for viewing on GitHub

+Developed in conjunction with Ken Afriyie and Quan Do